 Accessibility measures are implemented to ensure that culture can play its integrative role to the full by encouraging dialogue and discussion.

-Essential to removing sociocultural barriers, specific measures are being introduced in museums and libraries to facilitate proximity with the public, as well as in certain leading institutions such as the Grand Théâtre.
-Reception staff guide visitors and provide them with information.
-Cultural and scientific mediators accompany visitors as they discover the cultural essence of the different events; they employ a wide range of means designed to encourage audiences to explore artistic creations or natural and scientific phenomena while promoting discussions with professionals in the field of culture be they artists, researchers, authors, directors, restorers or producers.
+- Mediation: Cultural and scientific mediators accompany visitors as they discover cultural offerings; they employ a wide range of means designed to encourage audiences to explore artistic creations or natural and scientific phenomena while promoting discussions with professionals in the field of culture.

 19 Route de Malagnou

 Article modifié le 19.07.2022 à 16:13